Posted by on March 21, 2022

 Why do they do it?

-Usually people do this to harvest data from your friends, or to send unsolicited advertising or malicious links to the people who accept their friend requests.
-Also, every person who accepts the new friend request gives the person access to THEIR friend’s information, as well as opening new opportunities for “Cloning”
+People usually do this to harvest data from the person’s friends, to send unsolicited advertising or even to send malicious links to unsuspecting folks who accept the friend request of the cloned account.
+Additionally, every person who accepts the new friend request gives the scammer access to THEIR friend’s information, as well as opening new opportunities for cloning.

 How to fix it?

-If you see a friend invitation from a suspected Clone Account, or if you have found an account Cloned from your account, REPORT the account to Facebook.
-There is an option to select whether the fake account is a friend of yours, or whether it’s a copy of your own account.
-If you report a copy of your friend’s account, Facebook will usually reach out to your friend first, to make sure the new account wasn’t something they did on purpose because they lost access to their previous account.
-If you report it as a copy of your own account, Facebook usually shuts the new account down pretty quickly.
+Do not accept friend requests from people who are already on your friend’s list unless you have already verified it’s a legitimate request.
+If you suspect that you have found a clone or spoof account, you can REPORT it to Facebook.
+There is an option to select whether the fake account is a friend of yours (the friend has to already be on your friend’s list) or whether they are cloning your own account.
+If you report a copy of your friend’s account, Facebook will usually reach out to your friend first to make sure it isn’t legitimate.
+If you’re reporting a copy of your own account, Facebook usually shuts the fake account down pretty quickly.

 How to prevent it?

-The best way to prevent account cloning is to set all of your personal information, such as your friend’s list, your location and work details, etc to either “Friends Only”, or better yet, “Private”.
-If scammers can’t see your information, they can’t copy it.
-Also, be very careful about the friend requests you accept, knowing that you’re potentially giving them access to view your protected information.
+The best way to prevent account cloning is to set all of your personal information, such as your friend’s list, your location and work details to “friends only” or better yet, “private”.
+If scammers can’t see your information they can’t steal it.
+Also, be very careful about the friend request you accept.
+Be aware that you’re potentially giving them access to view your protected information and go after your friends!

 Malicious Bots / Apps